alljaybly/mantraOS/README.md

     ```

 3.  **Run locally:**
     You can open the `index.html` file directly in your browser.
-However, for the best experience and to enable Progressive Web App (PWA) features like the "Install App" button, you must serve the files from a local web server.
-This is because modern browser security policies restrict PWA features to `http` or `https` protocols, not the `file://` protocol used when opening files directly.
+However, for the best experience and to enable features like voice recording (which requires a secure context) and PWA installation, you must serve the files from a local web server.

     Here are a few ways to start a local server: